Swingfire: FV102 Striker

 In 1960, the Army launched the Armored Vehicle Reconnaissance (AVR) program for a light tracked reconnaissance vehicle.
 The initial concept called for a single turret mounting both a gun and missiles, presumably Swingfire.
 However, attempts to design such a turret for a vehicle light enough for the requirements proved impossible and the project was cancelled in 1964.

 In its place, an even lighter aluminium armoured vehicle was designed, the Combat Vehicle Reconnaissance (Tracked), or CVR(T).
 This differed from AVR primarily in abandoning the single turret concept and using mission-specific turrets on different vehicles.
 The most widely produced version was the FV101 Scorpion which mounted the 76 mm L23A1 gun firing HESH rounds capable of destroying most armoured vehicles, but not main battle tanks.

-For this role, the FV102 Striker was designed, initially with a rotating turret mounting two Swingfire missiles on either side of the optics in the centre.
+For the heavy anti-tank role, the FV102 Striker was designed, initially with a rotating turret mounting two Swingfire missiles on either side of the optics in the centre.
 However, this concept was seen as flawed as there was no need to rotate Swingfire to point at the target, so a new version was designed with five launcher tubes in a box along the rear of the vehicle.
 Another five rounds are stored in the vehicle, and like FV438, the tubes can be reloaded by lowering the tubes but the rounds have to be inserted from outside the vehicle.

 Upgrades

 The problem with the rocket exhaust became evident during the period in which new low-smoke solid rocket motors were being developed in the US and Canada, and the company agreed to develop a new motor for Swingfire to be available for 1972.
-Another lingering problem was that the gyro which kept the missile flying level tended to drift, but this was corrected simply by angling the launch tubes up more.
+Another lingering problem was that the gyro which kept the missile flying level tended to drift and in some cases this caused it to hit the ground in front of the launcher instead of levelling off.
+This problem was corrected simply by angling the launch tubes up more.

 A larger upgrade was the "Swingfire Improved Guidance", or SWIG.
 This added an infrared tracker to the vehicle optics that tracked the rocket motor exhaust and sent the correct commands to the missile to bring it inline with the sights.
 This was the same basic system used on the TOW.
 This makes missile guidance much easier as the gunner simply has to keep their sight pointed at the target and does not have to make any corrections themselves.

 Barr & Stroud introduced an infrared spotting scope that was evaluated by the Army in 1982.
 This led to a 1984 purchase of 3,500 sights.
 British Aerospace later introduced a thermal imaging sight that gave the missile much better night time performance.

 Swingfire was developed by Fairey Engineering Ltd and the British Aircraft Corporation, together with Wallop Industries Ltd and minor subcontractors.
 It replaced the Vickers Vigilant missile in British service.

 Besides its use on the FV438 Swingfire and the Striker armoured vehicles, Swingfire was developed to be launched from other platforms: